deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 He sat down.
 "And it just gets tougher from there. *Much* tougher.
 Men have died in that training.
 I failed the first time, only barely managed it the second but managed it I fookin' well did.
 Right?"

 Adam nodded his understanding.
-"Okay…?"
+"Okay...?"

 "From what I've heard of it, I honestly don't know if I could have made it through the Pararescue pipeline."
 Powell confessed.
 His face was the very picture of deadly seriousness.
 "They call it '*Superman School*' for a bloody good reason."

-"…But people do get through it."
+"...But people do get through it."
 Adam pointed out.

 "Oh aye, they do.
 And if you think you'll be one of them, then fookin' well go for it.
 I just want you to have some idea of what you'd be getting yourself in for."

-"Let's say I do manage it…" Adam said.
+"Let's say I do manage it..."
+Adam said.
 "Will that get me in on the secret?"

 Powell said nothing, but returned to his desk and sat down.

-"Your first step," he said, not answering the question, "…is recruitment.
+"Your first step," he said, not answering the question, "...is recruitment.
 The nearest US armed forces recruiting center is technically in Seattle, 'cause that's the easiest place to get to from Scotch Creek.
-If you're going to walk in there and say '*I want to be a Pararescueman*' then it's going to take, oh…a week or so, total, so you'll need a hotel room."
+If you're going to walk in there and say '*I want to be a Pararescueman*' then it's going to take, oh...a week or so, total, so you'll need a hotel room."

 "That long?"

 "You thought it was as easy as just '*Hi there, I would like to soldier please'*?
-You'll have to take a…" Powell looked up, remembering a detail. "…ASVAB, I think it's called.
+You'll have to take a..."
+Powell looked up, remembering a detail. "...ASVAB, I think it's called.
 Vocational Aptitude test.
 They'll put you through a physical and mental evaluation, you'll talk to a special forces recruiter, the works."

 He sniffed.
 "If they take you—though I can't see why they wouldn't—you'll go straight on from there to Lackland Air Force Base in San Antonio for basic training.
 That's eight weeks.
 You'll graduate, see your family for the weekend, and then that's it.
 You're on to the PJ pipeline and you'll find it a lot harder to see them again after that.
 Realistically?
 Christmas, and that's about it.
 For two years, maybe longer."